GoldScorpion69/LBS/README.md

 ## The Ultimate Dodge Mod

 Ah, my favorite part of this mod list.
 Instant 8 way dodges.
-I recommend setting it to  _Roll Only_ so you can appreciate Dodge Roll Reanimated.
+An **Important Note** here is that Step Dodge will _not work_ with the dodge roll animation I have installed.
+If you try it you will do a funky planking float in midair which is pretty funny to see but probably not why you play.
+Set it to  _Roll Only_ to avoid this.
+If you want the option to switch between roll and step like the dodge mod was designed, untick _Dodge Roll Reanimated_ in the modlist and rerun Nemesis.
 It's kinda tricky to use, Sneak has been moved to the Shift key and you roll dodge with Control.
 Good luck.

 ## Trade & Barter